WELCOME TO

 historic transistors, diodes and integrated circuits from the early days of

-Store link to explore what’s available and to compare the different
+this exciting technology.
+Use the Museum Store link to explore what’s available and to

-types.
-In each case, you’ll find a link which will take you to more
+compare the different types.
+In each case, you’ll find a link which

-details about the specific Museum offering and how to purchase.
-To aid
+will take you to more details about the specific Museum offering and how to

-historical information, circuits and photos.
+supplied with historical information, circuits and photos.

 The Museum Store will soon be expanding as we add many